marknorrapscm/serverless-media-portal/README.md

 The project you just pulled down contains a `/frontend` and a `/backend` folder.
 Start by opening the `/backend` folder in your preferred development environment; in my case, [VSCode](https://code.visualstudio.com/).

-If you've correctly setup Serverless as shown in step #1 the deployment process is quite simple.
-We will break it down into three steps:
+With Serverless installed, we then need to:

 1. Create a layer containing FFmpeg.
-2. Deploy the project as is.
+2. Add a reference to the layer to the backend's `env.yml` file
-3. A small task automatically runs after the deploy which prints out the S3 bucket names and the Cloudfront and API Gateway URLs that were just created to console.
-We will take the S3 bucket names, add them to the template and re-deploy.
-I write more about why we're doing this [here](#why-deploy-twice) if you are interested.
+2. Deploy the backend as is

 ### 2.1 Create FFmpeg layer

 We use FFmpeg to process our video uploads.
 As this project uses Lambdas, we need to supply this dependency as a Lambda layer.
-We're going to use a pre-made layer from the AWS Serverless Application Repository and supply the ARN to the template.
+We're going to use a pre-made layer from the AWS Serverless Application Repository and supply the ARN to the `env.yml` file.

 Open the [ffmpeg-lambda-layer repo](https://serverlessrepo.aws.amazon.com/applications/us-east-1/145266761615/ffmpeg-lambda-layer) and click "Deploy".
 This doesn't actually deploy anything, it just opens the template in the AWS Console. **Make sure you are still in your desired region.
 Clicking the deploy button in SAR has a habit of routing you to us-east-1.** Leave the default options, scroll to the bottom and click deploy: